jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Whilst there is some overlap, each of the approaches above addresses a problem only tangentially related to this project's aims.
-Firstly, requiring a server that can write to an esoteric format feels quite anti-REST, especially given that the server is sending in a format which requires a specific, known, specialised client rather than a generic tool.
+Firstly,

 In REST I have always valued how prominently the plumbing of a system is visible, so that to sample a resource all that is required is to type a URL and be presented with it in a human-comprehensible format.